christ-offer/supastack-starter-pack/readme.md

 ## How it works:

 - The entire backend runs on Supabase (postgres / postgrest API).
-- Any logic is handled by postgres functions and triggers.
+- Any logic is handled by postgres functions and triggers. (including input sanitization)
 - Postgres functions returns chunks of html (templates/components) to the front on requests.

 ### Auth: